 And there lies the problem.
 Every day is not your day, especially as age takes it’s toll.
 Some days are better than others and this day was not mine.

-Ten days later after a week of skiing and another deep backcountry powder day (that was mine) I attempted to cat ski with Big Red Cats at Red Mountain near Rossland.
+Ten days later after a week of skiing and another deep backcountry powder day (that I skied like a boss, again, hearsay) I attempted to cat ski with Big Red Cats at Red Mountain near Rossland.
 This time I was prepared.
 I knew my legs were shot, I knew I would hit a fatigue limit and I knew at that time I would need to sit out a run.

 As a result of my ‘ski adulting’, I live to ski another day.
 A good day, a bad day, my day or not my day, but another day.